-Insulating should be the last step after leak-testing because it will cover fittings that must be leak-checked.
-On long uninterrupted lengths of tubing, however, the insulation can be slipped over the tube early.
-Insulation should be installed only on dry lines.
+Insulating should be the last step after leak testing because it will cover fittings that must be leak-checked.
+On long uninterrupted lengths of tubing the insulation can be slipped over the tube before attaching Swagelok fittings.
+Insulation should be installed only on dry lines, and only after spraying with Krylon clear coat.